-RIXS--MCD can reveal subtle magnetism-associated spectral features while disentangling overlapping electronic excitations, complementing the XMCD information~\cite{miyawaki2017dzyaloshinskii}.
-Figure~5(a) shows a representative Cr $L_3$-edge ($2p_{3/2}$) RIXS spectrum of CrPS$_4$ measured at 5\,K. Three distinct inelastic peaks (in addition to the elastic peak, 0) are clearly resolved at 1.69\,eV (peak~1), 2.04\,eV (peak~2), and 3.15\,eV (peak~3) energy loss.
-A simulated RIXS spectrum [inset in Fig.~5(a)] reproduces these features and aids their interpretation.
-Peaks~1 and~2 correspond to crystal-field excitations of the Cr$^{3+}$ 3$d$ levels, specifically, to the energy differences between the higher-energy $e_g^{\sigma}$ state and the $a_{1g}$ and $e_g^{\pi}$ states, respectively.
-The energy of peak~1 is primarily determined by the octahedral crystal-field strength ($10Dq = 1.45$\,eV in the AMC) and by the degree of covalency, parameterized through the Slater integrals and the Coulomb interaction energies $U_{dd}$.
-The separation between peaks~1 and~2 reflects the splitting of $e_g^{\pi}$ and $a_{1g}$ levels parametrized by the distortion parameter $\tau$.
-Peak~3, appearing above 3\,eV, corresponds to the first charge-transfer (CT) excitation, with a charge-transfer energy $\Delta = 0.80$\,eV in the model—consistent with the onset of both the third experimental peak and the simulated CT feature.
-Indeed, in the CT multiplet framework, $\Delta$ controls the energy threshold for $3d^n \leftrightarrow 3d^{n+1}\underline{L}$ hybridization (where $\underline{L}$ denotes a ligand hole), rather than the absolute energy loss of the CT features, which are also influenced by multiplet effects and core-hole interactions~\cite{rixs}.
+Figure~5(a) shows a representative Cr $L_3$-edge ($2p_{3/2}$) RIXS spectrum of CrPS$_4$ measured at 5\,K. Three distinct inelastic peaks (in addition to the elastic peak) are clearly resolved at 1.69\,eV (peak~1), 2.04\,eV (peak~2), and 3.15\,eV (peak~3) energy loss.
+A simulated RIXS spectrum [inset in Fig.~5(a)] reproduces these features and aids their interpretation. {Peaks~1 and~2 correspond to crystal-field excitations of the Cr$^{3+}$ 3$d$ levels.
+Peak~1 encompasses the spin-conserving $^4E_g$ and $^4A_{1g}$ components of the trigonally-split $^4T_{2g}$ multiplet in $D_{3d}$ symmetry, together with the spin-flip $^2E_g$ and $^2T_{1g}$ transitions.
+Peak~2 corresponds the $^4T_{1g}$ and $^2T_{2g}$ excitations.
+At the experimental resolution of $\sim$250\,meV, these groups of transitions are not individually resolved; their assignment is established through high-resolution RIXS measurements and AMC simulations (Sec.~S3~\cite{supplemental_material}).
+The energy of peak~1 is primarily determined by the octahedral crystal-field strength ($10Dq = 1.45$\,eV in the AMC) and by the degree of covalency, parameterized through the Slater integrals and the Coulomb interaction energies.
+The separation between peaks~1 and~2 reflects the combined effect of these Coulomb and exchange interactions together with the ligand hybridization potentials and the trigonal distortion governing the fine splitting.} Peak~3, appearing above 3\,eV, corresponds to the first charge-transfer (CT) excitation, with a charge-transfer energy $\Delta = 0.80$\,eV in the model—consistent with the onset of both the third experimental peak and the simulated CT feature.
+Indeed, in the CT multiplet framework, $\Delta$ controls the energy threshold for $3d^n \leftrightarrow 3d^{n+1}\underline{L}$ hybridization (where $\underline{L}$ denotes a ligand hole), rather than the absolute energy loss of the CT features, which are also influenced by multiplet effects and core-hole interactions~\cite{ament2011rmp}.